AliceO2Group/QualityControl/README.md

 In this second example, we are going to use the Readout as data source.

 TODO schema
+TODO make the qc task use the daq code

 The _Readout_ has to be configured to send data to the _Data Sampling_.
 Open the readout config file located at `$READOUT_ROOT/etc/readout.cfg` and make sure that the following properties are correct :